George Washington’s historic River Farm is worth saving for reasons beyond the president, historians say

 The attorneys general in the District and Virginia have opened investigations into the legality of the proposed sale.

 In 1987, Fairfax County teachers Martha R. Williams and the late Jack L. Hiller, who offered a special archaeology program for the district, led 22 students on an exploratory dig at River Farm.
 To protect AHS’s gardens, the scope of the work was limited.
-But the teachers and their students, focusing on six general areas, turned up evidence of prehistoric habitation that was “quite pronounced,” according to a 43-page report authored by Hiller and Williams, who became a professional archaeologist after her retirement.
+But the teachers and their students, focusing on six general areas, turned up evidence of prehistoric habitation that was “quite pronounced,” according to a 43-page report written by Hiller and Williams, who became a professional archaeologist after her retirement.

 Among the finds were a white quartz, Halifax-style arrowhead at least 4,500 years old; flakes left by people making stone tools; and a stone tool, classified as a knife or Savannah River-style point, that dates to about 3,000 years B.C., Williams said in an interview.